cunicu/cunicu/docs/usage/md/wice_daemon.md

-  -P, --password password                   The password for STUN/TURN credentials -R, --route-sync                          Enable synchronization of AllowedIPs and Kernel routing table (default true) -T, --route-table string                  Kernel routing table to use (default "main") -s, --rpc-socket path                     The path of the unix socket used by other ɯice commands
+  -P, --password password                   The password for STUN/TURN credentials -R, --route-sync                          Enable synchronization of AllowedIPs and Kernel routing table (default true) -T, --route-table string                  Kernel routing table to use (default "main") -s, --rpc-socket path                     The path of the unix socket used by other cunicu commands
       --rpc-wait                            Wait until first client connected to control socket before continuing start -a, --url URL                             One or more URLs of STUN and/or TURN servers -U, --username username                   The username for STUN/TURN credentials